PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 1. There should be a permanent-on mode for the lights.
 1. We should notify mbed Cloud whenever we detect movement.

 We can implement these actions by defining *resources*: pieces of information the device makes available.
 We can read or write to them from the cloud, and the device can use a resource's value to determine the correct action to perform.
-We can reach a resource with a URI and access modifier (for example, only write allowed), and we can also subscribe to them, so we'll be notified when a resource changes.
+We can reach a resource with a URI and access modifier (for example, only write allowed), and we can also subscribe to them, so we get notified when a resource changes.

 Let's define a resource for each of our actions: